Wood Driveway Gates: Privacy, Warmth, and Natural Beauty

 Wood gates are ideal if you’re seeking privacy and a warm, natural look.
-When fabricating wooden driveway gates, we start with a steel frame and wrap it with cedar or mahogany.
+When fabricating wooden driveway gates, we start with a sturdy steel frame and wrap it with western red cedar, mahogany, or Brazilian ipe.
 Here are some key factors to consider:

 Appearance – Wood has a welcoming feel and ages gracefully.
 Over time, wood gates can take on an earthy, weathered tone that adds character.
-At Tri State Gate, our go-to wood is select-grade clear western red cedar, which doesn’t have many knots in the wood.
-Mahogany is a stronger wood with nice grain patterns; we use it on request.
+At Tri State Gate, our go-to wood is select-grade clear western red cedar, which ranges in color from mellow ambers to reddish cinnamons.
+Mahogany is an even stronger wood with a rich, reddish-brown color and nice grain patterns; we use it on request.
+We also work in Brazilian ipe, nicknamed “Ironwood” for its durability.
 Generally, wood gates are painted with one coat of primer and two coats of finish for any standard outdoor paint color.
 (You can provide us with the exact color formula; paint from Sherwin Williams or Benjamin Moore is preferred.)
-Staining is a great option for higher-grade woods as it accentuates the natural wood grain.
+Staining is a great option for higher-grade woods as it accentuates the natural grain of the material.
+You can also leave your gates unstained or painted, in which case they’ll slowly age over the years into a natural gray color.

-Maintenance – Both western red cedar and mahogany are known for their longevity.
-Cedar is naturally resistant to insects and resists rot for longer than many other woods; mahogany (being a harder wood) resists rot even better.
+Maintenance – Cedar, ipe, and mahogany are all known for their longevity.
+Cedar resists warping, twisting, and checking better than many other wood species, and it contains natural oils that help resist rot and insect damage.
+Mahogany (being a harder wood) resists rot even better.
+Ipe is one of the densest hardwoods around – so much so that it has a Class A fire rating, the same rating given to concrete and steel.
 Wood gates typically need to be painted and stained every 5-7 years, or about as often as you paint your house.
+This maintenance isn’t required, however, if you leave them unstained.

-Privacy – Wood inherently offers more privacy than iron.
+Privacy – Wood inherently offers more privacy than metal.
 When looking at a wood gate (regardless of style), your eye naturally stops at the gate.
-In comparison, the open design of an iron gate encourages you to look beyond.
+In comparison, the open design of most metal gates encourages you to look beyond.
 To ensure structural integrity and privacy over time, we typically fabricate vertical wood panels using tongue and groove construction.
-With simple board-on-board construction, spaces can form between panels due to natural expansion and contraction caused by weather.
-With tongue and groove, any gaps are hidden by the “tongue” extending out past the board.
+Unlike with simple board-on-board construction, in which spaces can form between panels due to natural expansion and contraction caused by weather, with tongue and groove construction any gaps are hidden by the “tongue” extending out past the board.

-Environmental Friendliness – Wood is typically sourced from sustainable farms.
+Environmental Friendliness – Our woods are sourced from sustainable farms.

 See some of our wooden driveway gate designs in our photo gallery for ideas.